JorgelRight34/JorgelRight34/README.md

 ###

-<p align="left">Full stack developer, computer science student at UNPHU.
+<p align="left">I'm a full stack developer, computer science student at UNPHU.
 Specialized in Python, C#,<br>JavaScript and software development.
 I developed a planner for UNPHU students with 300+ active users.<br>I have 7 certifications, including 4 from Harvard (CS50).
 More at https://jorgelorenzom.vercel.app/.</p>

 ###